George Bacon (CIA officer)

-George Washington Bacon III (4 August 1946 – 14 February 1976) was an American soldier.
-He served as a Green Beret in the U.S. Army, espionage agent for the Central Intelligence Agency, and finally as a mercenary soldier.
+George Washington Bacon III (August 4, 1946 – February 14, 1976) was an American soldier and intelligence officer.
+He served as a Green Beret in the U.S. Army, Paramilitary Officer in the Central Intelligence Agency (CIA), and finally as a mercenary soldier.

 Bacon is remembered as a talented eccentric whose hatred of communism was so great he disobeyed orders to refrain from combat while he served in Vietnam as a member of MACV-SOG.
 Although trained as a combat medic, he joined raids into Cambodia during Operation Menu.

 Following discharge from the U.S. Army, Bacon spent time as a civilian before joining the Central Intelligence Agency.
 He worked as a case officer for them during the Secret War in Laos through 1975.
 After supposedly leaving the CIA, he became an anti-communist mercenary in the Angolan Civil War, though he may have been working undercover.
 He was killed in action while attempting to demolish a crucial highway bridge to block an enemy advance.